nyu-devops/lab-docker/README.md

 Download [Vagrant](https://www.vagrantup.com) - Used to auto-provision VMs containing your complete dev environment

 Install VirtualBox and then Vagrant.
-If you want to test with cURL you will need to have it installed on your laptop if your system doesn't already have it.
+If you want to test with `cURL` you will need to have it installed on your laptop if your system doesn't already have it.

-#### Vagrant Plugin needed!
-You will need to install the following Vagrant plugin in order for file sharing to work properly:

-    vagrant plugin install vagrant-vbguest

-That's it!
 VirtualBox will install Docker into the virtual machine so you don't have to.

 ### Install using Vagrant and VirtualBox